GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 ## Sole Tenant

-The file ```node_group_mapping.py``` has the mapping of source and destination node groups if you are moving machines which are running on sole tenants then the create_instances/create_instances_without_ip step will look for mapping of node groups and it finds the mapping it will use the specified node group in the destination region to the run the VM on automatically.
+The file ```node_group_mapping.py``` has the mapping of source and destination node groups if you are moving machines which are running on sole tenants then the create_instances/create_instances_without_ip step will look for mapping of node groups and it finds the mapping it will use the specified node group in the destination subnet/region to the run the VM on automatically.

+## Shared VPC

+In the case of migrating VMs in a Shared VPC, the source and target projects are the service projects where the VMs live.
+The host project is implicitly indicated in the uri of the source and target subnet.

 ## Upgrading Machine Types

-If you are planing to migrate machines to a different region and in the process of migration you want to optimize the machine types based on the usage you can do that on the fly by providing the source and destination machine type mappings in ```machine_type_mapping.py``` e.g `n1-standard-1`: `n1-standard-4` would upgrade all the machines running with `n1-standard-1` to `n1-standard-4`
+In the process of migration you can optimize the machine types based on the usage you can do that by providing the source and destination machine type mappings in ```machine_type_mapping.py``` e.g `n1-standard-1`: `n1-standard-4` would upgrade all the machines running with `n1-standard-1` to `n1-standard-4`

 ## Rollback